 We know that sensory gardens and sensory trails can be very costly involving significant investment in new infrastructure and design.
 Even small-scale projects can end up costing a few thousand pounds.
 Having seen the frustrations of people wanting to put their ideas into action, but with limited budgets and time, we were keen to give people an alternative.
 We saw the need for something that would be quick and easy to install, low-cost and flexible so it could be used again and again in different settings or with different groups and time of year.
 This led to us creating Sensory Trail Markers.

 Sensory Trail Markers are a simple, low cost solution to creating sensory trails in any outdoor setting.
-They are designed to highlight sensory stimuli and lead people on a fun journey of discovery.
+The markers are Waymarker style all weather discs with drill holes than can be screwed, hung or tied to most natural objects.
+Featuring nine different images they are designed to highlight sensory stimuli and lead people on a fun journey of discovery.
 The kit contains markers and an instruction booklet - all you need to create your own sensory trail.
 The markers are reusable so you can change and adapt to the seasons.

 Trail markers in practice